Kevin McCloud: Television

 In June 2015, McCloud fronted Escape to the Wild.
-He went to four different British families around the world who have left Britain behind to a life in far-flung remote destinations.
-One on a desert island in the south Pacific nation of Tonga, one near a volcano in Chile, one in the middle of a jungle in Belize and the final family was a couple in Jämtland in Sweden.
-He followed the daily lives of the families and uncovered how they perform daily tasks from securing food and water to using the toilet.
+He went to four different British families around the world who have left Britain behind to a life in far-flung remote destinations: one on a desert island in the south Pacific nation of Tonga, one near a volcano in Chile, one in the middle of a jungle in Belize and the final in Jämtland in Sweden.

 McCloud's television series Kevin McCloud's Rough Guide to the Future, released in 2020, is a three-part series on Channel 4 featuring Alice Levine, Jon Richardson and Phil Wang.
 The three comedians are sent around the world to take a light-hearted look at some of the planet's biggest issues and the technology that could offer solutions.

 In 2020, McCloud narrated Celebrity Snoop Dogs, which gave viewers a chance to see inside celebrities' homes via a camera attached to the celebrities' dogs.

+Podcast

+In 2025, McCloud launched the podcast "Tim & Kev's Big Design Adventure," with Tim Ross, an Australian television presenter with an interest in design and architecture.
+The podcast was in the works for over two years, with each episode discussing different architectural buildings they've visited and general conversation.

 Developer

 In early 2007 he created HAB Housing Limited, ("Happiness, Architecture, Beauty").
 McCloud led a consortium to purchase two plots of land to build a HAB housing development on the outskirts of Swindon, Wiltshire.

 In October 2009, it was announced that HAB Oakus, a joint venture between HAB and housing group GreenSquare, had won planning permission for its first housing scheme in Swindon.
 The 42-home scheme, called The Triangle, would occupy the site of a former caravan park.
 Housing will be "environmentally sustainable, affordable".
 The Homes And Communities Agency, a UK national housing and regeneration agency, had already announced in April 2010 that it would back the plans by contributing £2.5m.
 Construction of the development was completed late in 2011.
 The process was filmed and broadcast as part of a Grand Designs special two-part episode called Kevin's Grand Design.
 A website was set up about the project.

 In September 2013, HAB broke the world record for equity crowdfunding by securing investments in excess of £1.9 million from members of the public via online platform Crowdcube, beating the previous record of £1.5 million with pledges of £1,904,540.

-In August 2019 it was reported that no money has been paid back to HAB investors who faced potentially losing 97% of their investment.
+In August 2019 it was reported that no money had been paid back to HAB investors who faced potentially losing 97% of their investment in a worst-case scenario.
 Problems with other schemes he promoted were also reported.
+McCloud said he went through "a great deal of heartache and pain" to try to keep the HAB company viable and told The Guardian: "I will of course do everything in my power to improve the current situation."